Slaughter Pen Farm, Fredericksburg, Va.

 Preservation Timeline

 December 13, 1862: Union forces launch a massive frontal assault about five miles south of Marye’s Heights at Prospect Hill, a muddy plantation field.
-Before the fighting ended, 9,000 Union and Confederate soldiers had fallen at a place that was later dubbed “the Slaughter Pen.”
+Before the fighting ended, 9,000 Union and Confederate soldiers had fallen at a place later dubbed “the Slaughter Pen.”

 1997: The farm escaped becoming an auto auction venture only when the business decided to build on another property.